SboneloMdluli/ELEN4020-Lab3/README.md

 ### Running
 running a mapreduce script usng Mrs MapReduce
 ```
-e.g python wordcount.py nameOftextFile nameofFolder
+e.g python wordcount.py nameOftextFile outdir
 ```
-nameOftextFile is the text file that cointains the text to be proccessed <br /> nameofFolder is the folder the output is saved in <br />
+nameOftextFile is the text file that cointains the text to be proccessed <br /> outdir is the folder the output is saved in <br />
 ### Instructions
 The script with mapreduce shall be run first to generate the necessary file needed in the subsequent steps<br />